crispy-coding/xwiki-setup/README.md

 # XWiki Setup

-The reason I started this project is that I like XWiki as a personal knowledge database that can be shared with the public.
-I wanted to have my own self-hosted XWiki server, but the deployment with Nginx and Let's Encrypt via Docker is a little tricky.
-Since XWiki is pretty cool software, it would be a pity if the deployment was an obstacle that drives people away from it.
-So I decided to automate the deployment process and keep the effort required to a minimum.
 There are two deployment options: 1) a test instance and 2) a production instance with automatically generated certificate.